 Changing habits may be hard, but the formula is simple.

 Here it is… the world’s not-so-secret formula for financial success.

-As somewhat of a finance blogger, I feel like it would make me more successful if I told you there was a super big secret formula and I had all the tips and tricks and just keep reading my blog and buy my products and you’ll win!!
+As one who occasionally consults on the internet about personal finance, I feel like it would make me more successful if I told you there was a super big secret formula and I had all the tips and tricks and just keep reading my blog and buy my products and you’ll win!!

 But there are no secret formulas… just living on less than you make and managing the extra wisely.

 I know you’ve probably heard that phrase before, so I will help you with more step-by-step details.
 But, you have to embrace that philosophy for any of the practical tips I give you to work.